IRIS-Solutions-Team/iris-toolbox-knowledge-base/solution-methods/first-order-solution.md

 lags and leads higher than one by simply augmenting $$\xb_t$$ and $$\xf_t$$ with auxiliary, time-shifted, variables.

+## Solution

-In the rest of this section, we construct a solution that has the following form:
+We construct a solution that has the following form:

 $$
 \tag{Solution}